top of page

 miniopera2_partitura_oddaja31_0072_edited.jpg

-All submitted abstracts will be peer-reviewed and authors will receive feedback no later than 15 September 2024.
+All submitted abstracts will be peer-reviewed, and the authors will receive feedback no later than October 1, 2025.
+Early-bird registrations will be open until October 15, 2025.

 Keynote speakers: